onlysumitg/qhttp_setup/README.md

 ### Requirements
 - IBM I&reg; of course.
 - Java 8+.
 - QHTTP uses [Eclipse Jetty](https://www.eclipse.org/jetty/ "Eclipse Jetty") as the server.
-So it can be installed on any server/pc that has java &reg; installed.
+  - So it can be installed on any server (including IBM I) /pc that has java &reg; installed.
+  - Never got a change to install and test on IBM I.